Henry Alline: Religious upheaval

-Almost coinciding with these aforementioned periods of war was the rise of the First and Second Great Awakening religious revivals.

-The First Great Awakening period occurred over the 20 years ending in 1750.
-With its initial roots in England it spread to and flourished in the Thirteen Colonies.
-Evangelical ministers came to the fore with their sermons and teachings that elicited an emotional response, rather than intellectual.
-Church gatherings became more participatory and moved to a development of more-democratic churches.
-The Awakening, although then affecting a broad cross section of American society, had its greatest influence on church leaders, the educated and the elite.
-It is thought the democratizing ways of the movement influenced the populace and led them eventually to throw off their colonial shackles.
-As a result of the hard times of the 1760s and the early 1770s, the settlers found it difficult to put their religious life on an organized institutional basis, and since it cost money to build churches and pay ministers, the settlers were hard pressed to meet such obligations.

-The Second Great Awakening began in the last quarter of the 18th century, but its influence was still felt into the 1840s.
-(Many churches, including the LDS Church, developed in the later part of that period and still exist.)
-The second period of evangelicalism heavily influenced the middle and lower levels of society.
+The Second Great Awakening began in the last quarter of the 18th century.
+This period of evangelicalism heavily influenced the middle and lower levels of society.
 The movement generally advocated that the individual must have a direct relationship with God and that all people can be saved.
 For people living in New England, that was counter to their Calvinism whose idea is that only a preordained elected few would be saved.
 The Awakening's new ideas caused the new born faithful (New Lights) to shun vices and evil pastimes to live more personally in the Christian ethic.